onuriltan/GamesAdmin/README.md

 ### Production
 To run the Node.js server with public distribution folder,
-1. Go to client folder and run `npm run build` to create dist folder.
+1. Go to client folder and run `npm run build` to create public folder.
 It will create a folder called public inside server folder
-2. Go to root folder and run `npm run start`
+2. Go to root folder and run `npm run start` to serve the public folder as well as api's